Williams FW19: 1997 season

 The Belgian Grand Prix witnessed a pre-race heavy rain shower that engulfed Spa Francorchamps and with it flooded away Villeneuve's aspirations of winning in the Ardennes Forest.
-Jacques had taken a dominant pole position in dry conditions and having been fastest in the morning warm up, looked set to dominate the Belgian Grand Prix.
+Villeneuve had taken a dominant pole position in dry conditions and having been fastest in the morning warm up, looked set to dominate the Belgian Grand Prix.
 However, heavy rain initiated a safety car start for the first time in Formula 1, with the opening 3 laps under a full course yellow.
 When the safety car came in Villeneuve led the 4th lap on his wet tyres ahead of Alesi's Benetton and the intermediate tyred Schumacher.
-On lap 5, Schumacher passed Jacques for the lead into Rivage, before opening up a 5.8 second lead which grew to 16.9 seconds by the end of the following lap.
-With Villeneuve having been on the wrong wet tyre, Jacques then compounded one mistake by making two more.
-He would outbreak himself into the Bus Stop chicane and had to elect to take to the pit lane entry, by which point the team used the opportunity to switch to intermediates after a delay getting the tyres ready.
+On lap 5, Schumacher passed Villeneuve for the lead into Rivage, before opening up a 5.8 second lead which grew to 16.9 seconds by the end of the following lap.
+With Villeneuve having been on the wrong wet tyre, he then compounded one mistake by making two more.
+He would brake too late into the Bus Stop chicane and had to elect to take to the pit lane entry, by which point the team used the opportunity to switch to intermediates after a delay getting the tyres ready.
 However, the track was rapidly drying which saw other runners take to the slicks, an action that recalled Villeneuve back in on lap 12 to fit dries as he dropped to 16th.
-Meanwhile, Frentzen, who started 7th, had fallen back in the opening laps before pitting for slicks, an approach that saw him jump ahead of Jacques.
-Frentzen would run 4th for much of the race before taking 3rd post race after Hakkinen's disqualification.
-Villeneuve meanwhile rocketed up the order in dry conditions, setting the race's fastest lap by a full second before taking a damage limitation 5th after Hakkinen's exclusion.
+Meanwhile, Frentzen, who started 7th, had fallen back in the opening laps before pitting for slicks, an approach that saw him jump ahead of his teammate.
+Frentzen would run 4th for much of the race before taking 3rd post race after Häkkinen's disqualification.
+Villeneuve meanwhile rocketed up the order in dry conditions, setting the race's fastest lap by a full second before taking a damage limitation 5th after Häkkinen's exclusion.
+Villeneuve remained 2nd in the Drivers Championship on 55 points and Frentzen moved back up to 3rd place onto 23 points.

 Qualifying for the Italian Grand Prix saw the Williams cars line up 2nd and 4th with Frentzen ahead.
 The power circuit, with similar characteristics to Hockenheim, did not suit the cars as well, a fact illustrated by their finishing positions of 3rd and 5th, again Frentzen ahead.
-With Schumacher finishing 6th, Jacques closed to within 10 points of the German, while Williams moved to within 1 point of Ferrari.
-Also notable was Jacques Villeneuve's second warning of the season during Friday practice for failing to slow down adequately for yellow flags, the same offence he committed as that at the San Marino Grand Prix.
+With Schumacher finishing 6th, Villeneuve closed to within 10 points of the German, while Williams moved to within 1 point of Ferrari.
+Despite Frentzen's podium, he dropped to 4th place in the standings, 1 point behind Alesi in the Benetton.
+Also notable was Villeneuve's second warning of the season during Friday practice for failing to slow down adequately for yellow flags, the same offence he committed as that at the San Marino Grand Prix.